-“It is not surprising that a cancer diagnosis – especially with a particularly challenging disease like pancreatic cancer – could lead to depression or even PTSD,” said Nicole Feingold, MA, director of Patient Services at PanCAN.
+“It is not surprising that a cancer diagnosis – especially with a particularly challenging disease like pancreatic cancer – could lead to depression or even PTSD,” said Nicole Feingold, MA, senior director of Patient Services at PanCAN.
 “But it’s very important for patients, family members and healthcare professionals to recognize and address the symptoms, so that the person can feel better as well as tolerate treatment.”

 Support for the pancreatic cancer patient is critical to improve quality of life and overall well-being.
-Having a support system of caregivers, family, friends, healthcare professionals and a Patient Central Associate is important to address and manage the needs of the patient.
+Having a support system of caregivers, family, friends, healthcare professionals and a PanCAN Patient Services Case Manager is important to address and manage the needs of the patient.

 “No one should face this disease or its physical or emotional repercussions alone,” Feingold added.
 “Patients and their family members should feel comfortable and supported by their healthcare team.
 We at PanCAN strongly recommend seeking a healthcare team that addresses all of your physical, mental and emotional needs.”